sheshan1/DLD_Extractor/README.md

 # License OCR Pipeline

 A modular Python system for processing driver's license documents through computer vision and OCR.
-The pipeline detects license components, extracts table data, and produces structured output of vehicle categories with their validity dates.
+The pipeline detects license components, extracts table data, and produces a structured output of vehicle categories with their validity dates.
 ## Features

 - **License Document Detection**: Uses YOLO v8 object detection to identify license and table components